Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 The 56-year-old, whose wife was also killed in the Israeli strike, has not been seen since becoming supreme leader on Monday.
 Yousef Pezeshkian, the son of Iranian President Masoud Pezeshkian, wrote on social media that he had heard Mojtaba was wounded but that friends said “he is healthy and there is no problem.”

 In Tehran late Wednesday, witnesses said they heard loud airstrikes, explosions and heavy fire by anti-aircraft batteries.
 They could also hear the buzzing of drones overhead.
+A person driving to Tehran described overcast skies as smoke from bomb and missile blasts mingled in the air that smelled of burnt powder and gasoline.
 They spoke on condition of anonymity for fear of reprisal.

 The fallout across the Middle East widened as Israel struck what it said were targets connected to Iran-backed Hezbollah militants in Lebanon.
 The U.N. refugee agency said at least 759,000 people have been internally displaced in Lebanon, while more than 92,000 others have crossed into neighboring Syria.